skidodo2018/Project-3-Deploy-Matomo-Web-Analytics-on-Cloud/README.md

 ## Conclusion

-In this project, you launched the Matamo analytics app and a MariaDB database using Docker Compose, then set up an Nginx reverse proxy and secured it using Let’s Encrypt SSL certificates.
+In this project, we launched the Matamo analytics app and a MariaDB database using Docker Compose, then set up an Nginx reverse proxy and secured it using Let’s Encrypt SSL certificates.